jinkout/goofyAhhCosmetics/README.md

-# lethal company cosmetics. i am icarus and my committment to the bit is the sun.
+#silly little lethal company cosmetics.
+i am icarus and my committment to the bit is the sun.